maxamillion32/gift-registry/readme.txt

 == Upgrade Notice ==

-= 1.7.2 =
+= 1.7.3 =
-Fixes issue that may prevent gifts from logged-out guests from completing
+Fixes issue that may prevent gifts from logged-in guests from completing (we promise)